CS-SI/eodag-labextension/CONTRIBUTING.md

 jupyter labextension develop . --overwrite
 # Rebuild extension Typescript source after making changes
 jlpm run build
+# You need to enable the extension
+jupyter server extension enable eodag_labextension
 ```

 You can watch the source directory and run JupyterLab at the same time in